 Avoid Running Out of Money In Retirement

 Many people who are close to retirement today spent their formative childhood years during a time when life expectancy was significantly lower than it is now.
 When the Social Security Program was first created, life expectancy was around 65.
-Today, life expectancy is in the mid-80s.
+Today, life expectancy is nearing 80.
 So, don’t let your memory of what things were like back then distort the realities of today.
 You need to plan for your assets and cash flow to last much longer than you think.

 Remember, we assume you’ve done some planning.
 But you can’t stop there.
 You need to run some alternative financial plans that are designed explicitly to stress-test your plan.
 What if your “plan A” doesn’t work out?
 Do you know what types of events could set you back, how much the damage would be, and how you could overcome those setbacks?
 You must update your retirement plan to consider multiple “plan B” scenarios so you can be prepared.